 If you’re heading to Orlando and don’t want to get too overloaded with Disney here are some things you could do…

-The outlets are also well worth a visit if you like designer clothes and accessories.
-I’m still kicking myself for not buying a Michael Kors handbag that was “only” £200!
+If you’re looking for bargains the Orlando shopping outlets are a must visit.
+The outlets are great if you like designer clothes and accessories – I’m still kicking myself for not buying a Michael Kors handbag that was “only” £200!

-When you’re not eating at the theme parks there are so many choices around Orlando.
+When you’re not eating at the theme parks there are so many places to eat in Orlando that you’ll be spoilt for choice.
 We enjoyed pancakes for breakfast in Dennys and iHop on International Drive, and ate enough shrimp to feed a small town at Red Lobster.

-We also had pizza, pasta, steak, Mexican, Chinese and so much more – there’s nothing you can’t get in Orlando!
-Of course it’d be rude not to try Taco Bell, Wendys, Baskin Robins and all those other famous American chains.
+As well as pancaked we also had pizza, pasta, steak, Mexican, Chinese and so much more – there’s nothing you can’t get in Orlando!
+Of course, it’d be rude not to try Taco Bell, Wendys, Baskin Robins and all those other famous American chains.

-On International Drive there are some great themed crazy golf courses including pirate and rainforest ones.
-They’re open really late so it’s a great way to pass some time after dinner if the kids still aren’t tired!
+They’re open really late (Hollywood Drive-in Golf doesn’t close until 2am!) so it’s a great way to pass some time after dinner if the kids still aren’t tired.

-When in America you have to see a film!
-We went to the cinema in Disney Springs to see The Secret Life Of Pets which was great fun.
-The cinema was huge and the seats were as comfy as a sofa.
-You can even eat dinner while you watch the film!
-There’ also a cinema in Universal, and I’m sure there are plenty of others around Orlando.
+When in America you have to see a film in a proper American cinema!
+We went to the AMC Movies cinema in Disney Springs to see The Secret Life Of Pets which was great fun.
+The cinema was huge and the seats were as comfy as a sofa – you can even eat dinner while you watch the film!
+There’s also a cinema in Universal, the Real Pointe cinema on International Drive and I’m sure there are plenty of others around Orlando.

-We drove past a few times but didn’t get time to go on the Orlando Eye, it looks fab though and worth a visit if you do have time.
+We drove past a few times but didn’t get time to go on the ICON Orlando, it looks fab though and worth a visit if you do have time.

 From the top you can see views of downtown Orlando and the theme parks, it’s a great way to see the whole of Orlando.

-There are tons of other things to do in Orlando – really you need a month there to see and do everything!
+As you can see there are loads of things to do in Orlando besides theme parks – really you need at least a month there to see and do everything!